Dink's Song

-"Dink's Song" (sometimes known as "Fare Thee Well") is an American folk song played by many folk revival musicians such as Pete Seeger, Fred Neil, Bob Dylan and Dave Van Ronk, Kate & Anna McGarrigle, and Cisco Houston as well as more recent musicians like Jeff Buckley.
+"Dink's Song" (sometimes known as "Fare Thee Well" or "Dink's Blues") is an American folk song played by many folk revival musicians such as Pete Seeger, Fred Neil, Bob Dylan, Joan Baez, Dave Van Ronk, Kate & Anna McGarrigle, and Cisco Houston as well as more recent musicians like Jeff Buckley and Waylon Jennings.
 The song tells the story of a woman deserted by her lover when she needs him the most.

 History

 The first historical record of the song was by ethnomusicologist John Lomax in 1909, who recorded it as sung by an African American woman called Dink, as she washed her husband's clothes in a tent camp of migratory levee-builders on the bank of the Brazos River, a few miles from Houston, Texas.
-Lomax and his son, Alan Lomax were the first to publish itincluding it in American Ballads and Folk Songs, published by Macmillan in 1934.
+The text of the song was first published by Lomax in a 1917 article in the magazine The Nation, while the music was first published in 1934 in the book American Ballads and Folk Songs by John Lomax and his son, Alan.

+English folksinger and songwriter Cyril Tawney, while serving in the Royal Navy aboard the HMS Indefatigable, found the song in the Lomaxes' book American Ballads and Folk Songs.
+He was struck by the first verse, and incorporated it into the second verse of his song about the navy, 'The Grey Funnel Line.'

 Lyrics

 As with many traditional songs, there are numerous versions of the lyrics.
 The version published in American Ballads and Folk Songs is rendered in an approximation of African American vernacular English.